 Starting in the Spring of the 5th Year as associate professor, and annually thereafter:

-- If the department committee believes the candidate should be considered for promotion, and the department head concurs, the head informs the department P&T committee chair and dean’s office that the individual will be put forward for the promotion process in the coming academic year.
-The head will work with the department committee to develop the list of external reviewers to be proposed to the dean.
+- If the department committee recommends/advises that the candidate should be considered for promotion and the department head concurs, the head informs the department P&T committee chair and dean’s office that the individual will be put forward for the promotion process in the coming academic year.
+The head will work with the department committee and the candidate to develop the list of external reviewers to be proposed to the dean; or

-- If it is determined the candidate is not to be put forward at this time, the department head will meet with faculty member to discuss expectations and strategies to advance to the next level.
+- If the committee recommends that the candidate not be put forward at this time, the department head will meet with faculty member to provide feedback on the dossier and discuss expectations and strategies to advance to the next level.

 If an associate professor fails to provide an updated draft dossier in a given year, the presumption of the department and college is that the candidate does not want to be given consideration for promotion in the following year.

 Approved at Exec Council: May 11, 2021